 - LCL (lateral collateral ligament) connects the shinbone and thighbone on the outer part of the knee, and prevents the knee from bending out

 - ACL (anterior cruciate ligament) connects the shinbone and thighbone inside the knee joint, and prevents the shinbone from sliding out in front of the thighbone

 - PCL (posterior cruciate ligament) works with the ACL on the back side of the knee to prevent the shinbone from sliding backward under the femur

 The MCL, LCL, ACL and PCL are ligaments that commonly tear during sports activities such as basketball, soccer, football and skiing; however, direct impact to the knee, overextension, and quick changes or twists in direction while running, jumping or turning can cause injury as well.

 A popping sound is usually the first thing a person can hear when the injury first occurs.
 These tears can result in a swollen knee and can make it difficult to move.
 A person can feel pain in that area, especially when weight is applied to the injured leg.
 It may also result in the locking of the knee where the knee gets stuck in one position.

 “The treatment of knee ligaments is complex, as the needs and desires of individuals need to be considered before contemplating surgery as the proper course of treatment,” says Dr. Smith.
 “It’s only with a full understanding of the injury that the best choices can be made for surgery, and once the plan is in motion, a team approach of patient, doctor and physical therapist provides the best result.
 This is true whether surgical or nonsurgical techniques are used.”

-Meet with Dr. Smith and ask your joint health questions at an upcoming Knee Pain Seminar on Wednesday, April 26.
+Ask your joint health questions at an upcoming Knee Pain Seminar.
 To register, visit sharp.com/knee.